 The Keweenaw Peninsula of Michigan has one of the world's largest concentrations of native copper.

 As market price increased the amount of copper being used was reduced.
 From 1992 1p and 2p coins have been manufactured from steel with only a thin plate of copper.
-For this reason they're no longer as valuable as they once were.
+From 2006 the coins were worth more as scrap than their face value.

-Our first photo is courtesy of Stan Celestian.
-The second was taken by Stone Mania in the Harvard Museum of Natural History, Massachusetts.
+The copper in our first photo is courtesy of Stan Celestian.
+The second photo was taken by Stone Mania in the Harvard Museum of Natural History, Massachusetts.